Law School Personal Statement Tips

 One of my law school admission consulting clients sent me an email this morning with 5 key questions about law school personal statements.
 The questions were so good (and so common) that I wanted to share my responses with all of my pre-law readers.
-In addition to the points below, please read these posts from applicants about how I helped them use their personal statement to reach their law school admission goals.
+In addition to the points below, please read these posts about personal statements.

 1. What does a personal statement do?
 What does it add to the application?
 What is its function?